Culture of Estonia: Food and drink

 Historically, the cuisine of Estonia has been simple peasant food, which today is influenced by many countries, thus including many typical international foods.
-The most typical foods in Estonia are black bread, herring & sour cream, pork, potatoes and milk-related products.
-Estonians themselves have considered blood sausage (verivorst) and sauerkraut (hapukapsas) as the "typical Estonian foods", but these are mostly eaten during Christmas.
+The most typical foods in Estonia are black bread, herring, pork, potatoes, sour cream and other milk-derived products.
+Estonians themselves have considered blood sausage (verivorst) and sauerkraut (hapukapsas) also as "typical Estonian foods", and these are mostly eaten during Christmas.

 Estonia as a Nordic country

+Traditionally, Estonia has been seen as an area of rivalry between western and eastern Europe on many levels.
+An example of this geopolitical legacy is an exceptional combination of multiple nationally recognized Christian traditions: Western Christianity (the Catholic Church and the Estonian Evangelical Lutheran Church) and Eastern Christianity (the Orthodox Church (the Estonian Apostolic Orthodox Church)).
+The symbolism of the border or meeting of east and west in Estonia was well illustrated on the reverse side of the 5 krooni note.
+Like the mainstream cultures in the other Nordic countries, Estonian culture can be seen to build upon ascetic environmental realities and traditional livelihoods, a heritage of comparatively widespread egalitarianism arising out of practical reasons (freedom to roam and universal suffrage), and the ideals of closeness to nature and self-sufficiency.

 Many Estonians consider themselves to be Nordic rather than Baltic.
 As an ethnic group, Estonians are not Balts; the Estonian language is closely related to the Finnish language, rather the Baltic languages, and Estonians are a Finnic people.
 The northern part of Estonia was part of medieval Denmark during the 13th–14th centuries, being sold to the Teutonic Order after St. George's Night Uprising in 1346.
 The name of the Estonian capital, Tallinn, is thought to be derived from the Estonian taani linn, meaning 'Danish town' (see Flag of Denmark for details).
 Parts of Estonia were under Danish rule again in the 16th–17th centuries, before being transferred to Sweden in 1645.